Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can make life easier for you and your new puppy if you start early with basic care giving and grooming.
 When you first get your puppy, begin slowly introducing it to the various grooming procedures it can expect to experience regularly throughout its life.
-You could start by softly brushing its hair as it sleeps in your lap.

 When trying to brush you medium to long haired dog to remove loose hair, try using a flea comb.
 They are great.
 They are inexpensive and work as well if not better than most "As Seen On TV" pet grooming tools. . .

 If your clippers become too hot and stop clipping, for example: when shaving your dog - just dip them in alcohol while they are still running, and this will cool them off enough so that they continue to clip!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.